SharonAb2/darey.io-3mtt/README.md

 ### Installation of Software Tools
-This involves all the steps i took in installing this software tools.
+This involves all the steps i took in installing these software tools.